 fbpx

-Oslo Stats: Norway’s Capital City in Numbers
+Oslo Stats: Norway’s Capital City in Numbers (Updated for 2024)

-Home » Explore Norway » Oslo » Oslo Stats: Norway’s Capital City in Numbers
+Home » Explore Norway » Oslo » Oslo Stats: Norway’s Capital City in Numbers (Updated for 2024)

-Statistics from Oslo that paint a picture of what life is like in Norway’s capital city.
+Check out these statistics from Oslo that paint a picture of what life is like in Norway’s capital city.

 One way to help understand a city is to look into the numbers.
 Of course, facts and figures can never tell the whole story, but they do help to put a city in perspective with others around the world.

-The population of Oslo
+Population of Oslo

-But the wider Oslo urban area stretches well beyond the municipality limits into parts of Viken county.
+But the wider Oslo urban area stretches well beyond the municipality limits into parts of Akershus county.
 The total urban area tops one million people, and is often referred to as the ‘Oslo region’.

 14% of Norway’s population are immigrants, which rises to 17.3% if we include Norwegian-born to immigrant parents.